Charlie Merz

-Charles Cleveland Merz (July 6, 1888 in Indianapolis, Indiana – July 8, 1952 in Indianapolis, Indiana) was an American racecar driver, military officer, engineering entrepreneur, and racing official.
+Charles Cleveland Merz (July 6, 1888 – July 8, 1952) was an American racing driver, military officer, engineering entrepreneur, and racing official.
 Active in the early years of the Indianapolis 500, he later became Chief Steward of the Memorial Day Classic.

 Early years

-At just 17, Charlie Merz demonstrated impressive skill as a race driver when he was hired by Arthur C. Newby (one of the future founders of the Indianapolis Motor Speedway) to drive one of his National Motor Vehicle Company stock cars against some of the top competitors in the United States at a 100 mi race at the Indiana State Fairgrounds one-mile (1.6 km) dirt oval on November 4, 1905.
-Merz led the race over his teammate W.F.
-"Jap" Clemmens until lap 80 when his right rear tire blew and sent him crashing through a wooden fence.
+At just 17, Merz demonstrated impressive skill as a race driver when he was hired by Arthur C. Newby (one of the future founders of the Indianapolis Motor Speedway) to drive one of his National Motor Vehicle Company stock cars against some of the top competitors in the United States at a 100 mi race at the Indiana State Fairgrounds one-mile (1.6 km) dirt oval on November 4, 1905.
+Merz led the race over his teammate W. F. "Jap" Clemens until lap 80 when his right rear tire blew and sent him crashing through a wooden fence.

 After observing the event, Carl G. Fisher, who later founded the Indianapolis Motor Speedway, saw the opportunity to promote American automobiles by staging a 24-hour distance record run.
 Working with Newby and James A. Allison, his partner at Prest-O-Lite, the trio organized the record run again at the Indiana State Fairgrounds for November 17–18.
 Two Nationals, again driven by Merz and Clemens, began the run, this time with Clemens setting the early pace.
 Clemens' car blew a tire on mile 152, crashing through the wooden fence.
 As with Merz on November 4, he was unscathed.
 As night fell, Prest-O-Lite lamps provided by Allison and Fisher illuminated the track.

 The men struggled through the night, rarely driving longer than 30 minute stints.
 The cold, exacerbated by their exposure in open cockpit cars, was debilitating.
 Goggles were useless because they frosted over within minutes.
 Stiff with cold and bloodshot eyes, both Clemens and Merz warmed themselves with a bonfire and hot coffee when they stopped.
-In the end, at 2:45 p.m. on November 18, 1905 Merz and his teammate set a new world record for distance covered in 24 hours at 1094.19 mi.
+In the end, at 2:45 p.m. on November 18, 1905, Merz and his teammate set a new world record for distance covered in 24 hours at 1094.19 mi.

-Young Merz loved motorized competition.
+Merz loved motorized competition.
 In addition to competing in automobile races, he also rode motorcycles and was entered in the Indianapolis Motor Speedway's first motorcycle meet in 1909.

 Vanderbilt Cup

-Charlie Merz competed in one William Kissam Vanderbilt, Jr. Cup Race (William Kissam Vanderbilt II), the first major race in the United States on October 30, 1909.
+Merz competed in one Vanderbilt Cup race, the first major race in the United States on October 30, 1909.
 Again, the 21-year-old was at the wheel of a National stock car.
 He ran well in the early going, working his way into third by the halfway point.
-A bent crankshaft ended his day on lap 12 of the 22 lap race.
-He ended the Vanderbilt Cup in seventh position.
+A bent crankshaft ended his day on lap 12 of the 22-lap race.
+He finished the Vanderbilt Cup in seventh position.